softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet/getTagReferences.md

 ---
-title: "getSwipTransaction"
+title: "getTagReferences"
-description: "Retrieval: DEPRECATED"
+description: "Retrieve references to all tags for this subnet."
 layout: "method"
 tags:
     - "method"